FarronF/limerick-council-meetings/meetings/2023/03/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd January 2023.md

 142(5) of the Local Government Act, 2001, as amended, to proposed visit by the Mayor of the

-City and County of Limerick, and a delegation, to Rockaway Beach, Queens, New York, USA.”--- 8
+City and County of Limerick, and a delegation, to Rockaway Beach, Queens, New York, USA.”
+---
+8

 (v)